Program: B.A., Psychology

 - Have completed or be currently enrolled in PSY 320/L.

-- Have a minimum 3.5 GPA in all upper division Psychology courses taken at CSUN (first-semester transfer students should report grades from their prior university/college).
+- Have a minimum 3.5 GPA across all upper division Psychology courses taken at CSUN (first-semester transfer students should report grades from their prior university/college).

 B. Program Requirements